digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Remocon/Remocon.md

 # Manufacturer Specific Instructions - Remocon

 ## CAVEATS
-- requires a OEM remote to clone.
+- Requires a OEM remote to clone.
 Cannot be someone elses remote as the cloned remote would then operate both cars
 - The Remocon RMC-600, which advertises the ability to copy codes without the use of a programmer was tested to ***NOT*** work when trying to copy an OEM Series 1 remote.
 It does work with already copied RMC-555 remotes, but this may present a signal degradation issue in making copy-of-copy remotes, and makes the ability to copy without the RMC-888 a moot point.
 - The Remocon RMC-888 appears to have poor quality control and can arrive with issues such as jammed or stuck buttons and faulty wiring causing certain functions to be ineffective